 For things like formation energy or energy above the hull, use:

 Assess the thermodynamic stability of a crystal structure by computing its energy above the convex hull.
-The structure is first relaxed with an ML interatomic potential, then compared against the Materials Project phase diagram (with optional inclusion of previously computed phases on Ouro).
+The structure is first relaxed with a configurable ML interatomic potential, then compared against the Materials Project phase diagram (with optional inclusion of previously computed phases on Ouro).
 Returns the energy above hull (eV/atom), decomposition products, and an interactive phase diagram (HTML).

 For relaxation of structures, use: